 Identify improvement areas in instruction and in subject matter (p.
 162).

-Research seems to agree that the main goals of peer teacher evaluation include a reflective element, professional development, collaboration, and improved caliber of teaching.
+These researchers seems to agree that the main goals of peer teacher evaluation include a reflective element, professional development, collaboration, and improved caliber of teaching.

 Challenges of Peer Teacher Evaluation